 In 1993, Maxwell moved to Utah.
 Upon first sight, the mountains in the West were awe-inspiring, like nothing he had ever seen.

 One fateful encounter put Maxwell on his path to splitboarding.
 He met Brett "Cowboy" Kobernik on New Year's Eve 1995.
 Brett suggested Maxwell go down to Voile and inquire about this new backcountry snowboard system they were calling the "splitboard" DIY kit.

 The years that followed, Maxwell found his true calling.
 After each winter in Utah, he traveled to the Pacific Northwest to continue his pursuit of the endless splitboard winter.
 Washington, Oregon and Alaska became annual pilgrimages.

 From 1995 to 1998, Maxwell began a quest to summit and splitboard solo the "Pacific Ring of Fire" from Mount Baker to Mount Shasta.
 Many of the ascents/descents to this day are considered a first for splitboarding.

-At Cardiff, he is the Director of Education, Events and Outreach.
-His focuses are to create instruction and learning programs: teaching backcountry essentials, splitboard skills and splitboard 101 courses with the Utah Avalanche Center.
+From 2016-2022, Maxwell helped build the Cardiff Snowcraft brand as a core team member.
+Over the past 5 years, he held the position of Director of Education, Events and Outreach.
+He created instruction and learning programs: teaching backcountry essentials, splitboard skills and splitboard 101 courses with the Utah Avalanche Center.

-When not leading or mentoring, he is furthering his own development by pursuing an AMGA splitboard guide certification, ticking off his ongoing list of the 50 Classic Ski Descents of North America and traveling with his dog Maverick.
+Currently Maxwell travels the globe as a splitboard athlete/ambassador, co-hosts Darkstarts Podcast and ticks off his ongoing list of the 50 Classic Ski Descents of North America with his dog Maverick.